ircashem/Avyukt/README.md

 What is Metasploit?
   * Come on man, You must be knowing about Metasploit, I dont have to tell it!

+# Features of Avyukt Payload
+Here are some of the features which are found in the default Avyukt Payloads
+  * Screenshot Ability
+  * Upload Files
+  * Download Files
+  * Webcam Hacking and streaming live (I have not added it in this release as it is not stable, I will add it in the next update)
+  * Execute any System Command (notepad.exe or any other system command)

 # Suggestion Form
 Having Ideas for Framework?
 Don't be shy!
 Submit them here